Landespolizei: History

 After World War II, massive numbers of refugees and displaced persons, hunger and poverty characterised everyday life in Germany.
 Attacks by armed gangs, robbery, looting and black-marketing were commonplace, and the military police could not cope with this troubling security situation.
 Thus each of the Western Allies quickly permitted the formation of civilian police forces, including small numbers of heavily armed and military like organised police forces in Western Germany, under terms that reflected their own police structures and traditions.

 In all three Western zones, the emphasis was to decentralise, demilitarise and democratise the police.
-Some restrictions were lifted as Cold War tensions grew, and certain police functions necessitated central rather than local direction.
+Some restrictions were lifted as Cold War tensions grew.
+In addition, the botched hostage rescue attempt at Munich Olympic Massacre, as well as rise in organized crime and terrorism (Red Army Faction, Revolutionary Cells) proved that certain police functions necessitated central rather than local direction, thus the western state police forces underwent significant reforms in the 1970s.
+Most notably, the municipal police forces become part of the Landespolizei, such as the Munich city police, which became Polizeipräsidium München as part of Bavarian State Police in 1975.
 The Landespolizei became the police force for the federal states in the West.

 East Germany created a unified national force in the form of the Volkspolizei, however this was reorganized according to the West German police upon the reunification of Germany in 1990.

 Organisation

 All state police forces in the Federal Republic of Germany are subordinate to their respective Land (State) Minister of the Interior.
 The internal structures of these police forces differ somewhat (which makes generalizations subject to local variations), but in most cases, immediately subordinate to the interior ministries are the regional police headquarters (Präsidium).
 These headquarters direct operations over a wide area or in a big city, and have administrative and supervisory functions.
-The Präsidium often has direct control of the force’s specialist units, such as highway patrols, mounted police detachments and canine units.
+The Präsidium often has direct control of the force's specialist units, such as highway patrols, mounted police detachments and canine units.

 Under the regional headquarters, there are several district police headquarters (Direktionen) serving communities of from 200,000 to 600,000 citizens.
-Subordinate to each Direktion, there are several local stations (Inspektion) or precincts (Revier) that are manned on a 24-hour basis, conduct day-to-day policing and serve as points of contact for local citizens.
-Below this level, the Polizeiposten are small police offices manned by one or two officers, normally only during office hours.
+Subordinate to each Direktion, there are several local stations (Inspektion) or precincts (Revier) that are staffed on a 24-hour basis, conduct day-to-day policing and serve as points of contact for local citizens.
+Below this level, the Polizeiposten are small police offices staffed by one or two officers, normally only during office hours.